-8.1.2.
-Responsibilities of the person receiving the report of a concern - Line Managers, Senior 6Members of the Multi-Disciplinary Team (MDT) and Senior Clinical Manager On-Call
+6.1.2.
+Responsibilities of the person receiving the report of a concern - Line Managers, Senior Members of the Multi-Disciplinary Team (MDT) and Senior Clinical Manager On-Call

-6.1.2.1.Follow-through by the MDT and Decision to Make a Referral to Adult Social Care Line managers or relevant senior members of the multi-disciplinary team receiving a report of an incident, disclosure or concern, however vague and uncertain, must ensure that the matter is discussed at the earliest opportunity by the multi-professional team
+6.1.2.1.
+Follow-through by the MDT and Decision to Make a Referral to Adult Social Care

+Line managers or relevant senior members of the multi-disciplinary team receiving a report of an incident, disclosure or concern, however vague and uncertain, must ensure that the matter is discussed at the earliest opportunity by the multi-professional team or appropriate members of it.

-This discussion should lead to a decision regarding the most appropriate followthrough.
+This discussion should lead to a decision regarding the most appropriate follow-through.
 This may range from 'no action at this point but keep under review' for vague concerns to supporting immediate needs or a decision to make a safeguarding alert to statutory services.